 The equity price risk arises from exposures to changes in the price and volatility of individual equities or equity indices.
-The Company's equity risk arises from the trading positions taken as part of the held for trading investments.
+The Company's equity risk arises from the trading positions taken as part of the investments held for trading.
 The management believes that the Company has no significant exposure to equity risk in respect of trading securities as these are investments in highly liquid stocks with a short-term holding period.
-Further there are no equities held at the balance sheet date as part of held for trading investments.